sayar/RedisMVA/module5_redis_python_node/README.md

 Now, create a new file called `cached_query.js` next to `query.js` and copy the contents of `query.js` into `cached_query.js` to get things started.

-Add the redis client by adding a `require` to the `redis` module and calling the `createClient` function on it:
+Add the Redis client by adding a `require` to the `redis` module and calling the `createClient` function on it:

 ```js
 var redis = require("redis");
 var client = redis.createClient();
 ```

-Now, we can use the `client.set` function to store something in the redis cache.
+Now, we can use the `client.set` function to store something in the Redis cache.
 We can use this to stash the result of the query count:

 ```js
 data.count(function(err, count){